 Free Scripture Songbooks

 We have a special surprise for you all!
-A very kind lady from Scotland, UK, named Josephine Woodcock, is sharing two scripture songbooks that she has written with all of our followers.
+A very kind lady from Scotland, UK, named Josephine Vine, is sharing two scripture songbooks that she has written with all of our followers.

 We have uploaded the songbooks to our Google Drive and we pray that you will be blessed.
 Book one is titled: Bible Texts To Fortify the Mind for the Time of Trouble.
 Book two is titled: Bible Texts and SOP to Prepare the Heart to Survive the Storm.